-In St. George the A/C is vital.
-We have cool winters but when the spring and summer comes, it comes with intense heat and if we haven’t been using our A/C its good to check these things to make sure our A/C is ready to produce coldest air with the highest efficiency.
+Air conditioning in St. George is vital.
+We have cool winters but when the spring and summer come, it comes with intense heat, and if we haven’t been using our A/C its good to check these things to make sure our A/C is ready to produce the coldest air with the highest efficiency.

 2. Check any exposed ductwork for wear, which could be a source of cooling loss or inefficiency in the home.

 3. Check the drain line.
 There is a drain by the indoor cooling coil, typically mounted above the furnace in the basement.

 4. Look at air vents around the home.
 Remove any items that could block the airflow, such as drapes, furniture, or toys.

 5. Change your air filter.
 The filter should be changed every three months (or as recommended by the manufacturer) and definitely before the start of a new cooling or heating season.

 6. Check circuits to be sure electrical connections are on.

 7. Be sure the power is turned “on” at the furnace/air conditioning unit.